Oram Po: Reception

-The movie received positive reviews.
-The Hindu wrote:"The strongest points of the movie are some excellent dialogues by Kumar Rajan—they’re genuinely funny and spontaneous, even when the characters are talking dirty— and the high-energy background score"and also praised the performances of lead actors "Arya is terrific as the cocky yet lovable Chandru (the combination of floppy hair, liquid brown eyes, dimpled chin and good physique should cement his ‘heartthrob’ status).
-Pooja looks lovely in minimal make-up and puts in a refreshingly natural performance.
-John Vijay is just an absolute riot as Son of Gun". indiaglitz wrote:"The movie looks into the world of a section of Chennai auto rickshaw drivers as realistic as possible.
-The approach by debutant directors Pushkar and Gayatri is refreshingly new, as they do not look at them from outside.
-They make a sincere attempt to look at their lives from within".
+The Hindu wrote, "The strongest points of the movie are some excellent dialogues by Thyagaraja Kumararaja —they’re genuinely funny and spontaneous, even when the characters are talking dirty— and the high-energy background score"and also praised the performances of the actors Arya, Pooja and John Vijay.
 Rediff wrote:" film may have failed in authentically portraying the difficult street life in Chennai, but succeeds, at least most of the time, as an entertainer".
-Sify wrote:"Debutant director duo Pushkar and Gayathri, the husband and wife team starts their Oram Po on a promising note, but somewhere along the way it runs out of gas".
-Behindwoods wrote:"Oram Po is part satire, part spoof and full entertainment set in the milieu of auto drivers’ lives.
-It is a two-hour auto rickshaw ride with all its bumps and swerves and unexpected curves.
-The movie has only a wafer thin story line but what lies between the wafers makes for all the entertainment".
+Sify wrote, "Debutant director duo Pushkar and Gayathri, the husband and wife team starts their Oram Po on a promising note, but somewhere along the way it runs out of gas".
+Chennai Online wrote "One can appreciate the debutant director duo of Pushkar and wife Gayatri attempting to break away from the routine format and trying a different approach.
+But there is not much that involves a viewer here".

 Box office

-The film was decent successful at the box office.
+The film was a decent success at the box office.